 Some homes don’t have floorboards and have carpet directly over concrete.
 If this is the case with your home and you still want to store supplies under your floor, you could consider constructing a hollow food storage system in your basement.

-A hollow food storage system is the ideal solution if you have a lot of supplies, but lack storage space in the rest of your home.
+A hollow food storage system is ideal if you have a lot of supplies but lack storage space in the rest of your home.

 7. Make a Root Cellar

-I discussed creative ways of storing supplies under your floorboards in the previous sections.
-Unfortunately, these storage solutions are only applicable for non-food items or non-perishable groceries.
+In the previous sections, I discussed creative ways of storing supplies under your floorboards.
+Unfortunately, these storage solutions only apply to non-food items or non-perishable groceries.
 If you’re wondering how to store perishable groceries in a concealed way, a root cellar might be the way to go.

-Before refrigerators were invented, people had to find creative ways of storing their fresh produce.
+Before refrigerators were invented, people had to find creative ways to store fresh produce.
 One of the most popular methods was creating a root cellar, an intelligent underground storage solution that harnessed the soil’s constant cool temperature and humidity to keep perishable produce fresher for longer.